jiamingluuu/notes/database/DDIA.md

 # Skipped Sections
-1. Data Models and Query Languages
+2. Data Models and Query Languages
    - Query Languages for Dta
    - Graph-Like Data Models
      - Graph Queries in SQL
      - Triple-Stores and SPARQL
      - The Foundation: Datalog
-2. Storage and Retrieval
+3. Storage and Retrieval
    - Transaction Processing or Analytics?
    - Column-Oriented Storage
-3. Encoding and Evolution
+4. Encoding and Evolution
+5. Replication
+   - Problems with Replication Log
+   - Leaderless Replication

 # Part I. Foundations of Data Systems
 ## 1. Reliable, Scalable, and Maintainable Applications